Environmental Management (MS)

 - Conduct research and present findings on selected environmental sustainability topics.

 - Identify the limits of science and law in resolving environmental disputes.

-The emphasis in environmental sustainability requires 39 credit hours.
+The MS in environmental management with an emphasis in environmental sustainability requires 39 credit hours.
 The 12 credit hours required for the emphasis in environmental sustainability must include the following courses:

 - ENMG 5400 Environmental Sustainability (3 hours)